Chidozieokoye/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-A Windows 10 and a Linux (Ubuntu) virtual machine are deployed and configured to connect to the same Virtual Network (VNet), ensuring they can communicate securely within a shared private network.
-By being in the same VNet, both VMs can exchange data without needing external internet access, allowing for seamless interaction, such as file transfers, remote connections, and network-based services.
-This setup is essential for testing, development, and learning environments where cross-platform connectivity and network traffic analysis are required
+In this step, I deployed a Windows 10 and a Linux (Ubuntu) virtual machine, configuring both to connect to the same Virtual Network (VNet).
+This ensures that the two VMs can communicate securely within a shared private network.
+By being in the same VNet, the VMs can exchange data without needing external internet access, allowing for seamless interaction like file transfers, remote connections, and network-based services.
+This setup is crucial for testing, development, and learning environments where cross-platform connectivity and network traffic analysis are necessary.
 </p>
 <br />